Change the default offline address book in Exchange Online

 What do you need to know before you begin?

-Estimated time to complete each procedure: 5 minutes.
+Estimated time to complete this procedure: 5 minutes.

-By default in Exchange Online, the Address List role isn't assigned to any role groups.
+By default, the Address List role isn't assigned to any role groups in Exchange Online.
 To use any cmdlets that require the Address List role, you need to add the role to a role group.
-For more information, see the "Add a role to a role group" section in the topic, Manage role groups.
+For more information, see Modify role groups.